 As of June, 2021, our program is opening the Certificate for Fall, Spring and Summer admissions.
-Applications for Spring '22 are currently open through the application deadline of December 1st, 2021.
+Applications for the Spring '23 term are now open through to December 1, 2022.
+The application period for 2023 admissions is now open through till close of business on February 15th, 2023 for either the summer or fall term, '23.

 About the Program & Prerequisites